Villa in paradise

 The villa is built 2005 and lies in an area that is called Orchid IV that consists of 35 houses and two pools.
 Orchid IV is one of six similar areas that together form Orchid Village.
 There are several other such villages around in Ban Huai Yang, all built by Thailandfastigheter and mainly owned by Swedes.

 The villa is in total 91 square metres of which 24 is a terrace.
-There are two bedrooms that each has a big 6 feet wide double bed with three pillows each.
-They also have bedtables, wardrobes and a couple of chairs.
-There is also one extra mattress.
-There are a shower and a modern kitchen with stove, microwave oven, oven, coffee maker, toaster, refrigerator and freezer.
-It is well equiped and there is also a kitchen table with four chairs.
-The living room has a couch and a armchair, TV, stereo and an electronic piano.
-There is also two extra beds, one mattress and one foldable bed.
+There are two bedrooms that each has a big double bed.
+They also have bedtables, wardrobes and cabinets, iron and ironing board.
+There are a shower and a modern kitchen that is well equipped with stove, microwave oven, oven, coffee maker, toaster, refrigerator and freezer.
+The living room has a couch that can be adjusted to a bed, TV and cabinets.

-The roof covered terrace has two tables with eight chairs and two reclining chairs.
+The roof covered terrace has a table with four chairs, one reclining chair, two foldable extra chairs and a ceiling fan.
 From there you have a view over the nearest pool and the garden with palms, lime, orange and banana trees.
 The villa has air condition and all windows, doors and drainage is protected by nets.
-The Villa is cleaned thoroughly every two weeks, has wireless Internet and the garden is looked after regularly.
+The Villa is cleaned thoroughly every two weeks, the garden is looked after regularly.

 |Size||Sleeps up to 6, 2 bedrooms|